 Add the Account Lookup Field to the Project Details Layout

 In our example, when an Opportunity is Closed Won in Salesforce, we want a new Customer Onboarding project to be created in TaskRay.
 It is a good idea to also link the new Customer Onboarding project to the Account that is related to the closed Opportunity.
-To do so, you would need to add the Account lookup field to the Project Details layout by modifying the field set.
-Follow the Modify Fields Displayed on Project or Task Details instructions to do so.
+To do so, you would need to have the Account lookup field on the Project Details.
+If it is not already added to the Project field set, you can follow the Modify Fields Displayed on Project or Task Details instructions to do so.

 In terms of the process itself, we will set up the process in a way that will automatically populate the Account field on the Project Details of the cloned Customer Onboarding project.
 Keep in mind, in order for this field to populate in Project Details, the Opportunity must be linked to an Account.